Facebook Tracking Pixel

 After Surgery

-Physiotherapy can assist with post-operative rehabilitation, including rehabilitation after orthopaedic surgery such as hip and knee surgery, as well as general physiotherapy after general surgery.
+Physiotherapy is beneficial for patients undergoing post-operative rehabilitation, such as rehabilitation after orthopaedic surgery like hip and knee surgery, or general physiotherapy after general surgery.

 Local chartered physio